Here it is. The Ultimate List of 101 Easy Gluten-Free, Grain-Free Snack Ideas for Kids (and Parents). Enjoy.

-The snacks are divided up into categories: fruity & veggie snacks, crunchy snacks, dips, crackers and other fun dippers, sweet snacks, muffins & more, homemade puddings etc., cookies & bars, smoothies, healthy pre-packaged snacks, and other stuff.
+These 101 gluten-free, grain-free snack ideas for kids are divided up into categories: fruity & veggie snacks, crunchy snacks, dips, crackers and other fun dippers, sweet snacks, muffins & more, homemade puddings etc., cookies & bars, smoothies, healthy pre-packaged snacks, and other stuff.
 Hopefully there is something here to fit your every snack craving!

-Fruity & Veggie Snacks
+Fruity & Veggie Snack Ideas for Kids

 1. Dried Fruit

 2. Apples with peanut butter

 8. Homemade Fruit Snacks (kind of like a Fruit Rollup, only healthy)

 9. Apple Chips

 11. Bananas with Peanut Butter and Raisins

 Sometimes ya just have to have something that has some crunch.
 These snack ideas for kids are sure to satisfy an addiction to crunchy snacks!

 13. Maple Roasted Walnuts (recipes for plain, cinnamon vanilla, or curried)